 - Back and shoulder pain

 - Coughing up blood

 - Noticeable lumps under the skin in the chest area

 - Swelling of the face and arms

 Initially, symptoms may be easy to confuse with other conditions like a cough or bronchitis.
 These vague, early-stage symptoms are what make this disease so difficult to detect.

 What Treatments Are Right for Your Mesothelioma Diagnosis?

 Mesothelioma is a complex disease requiring specialized treatments.
-The Mesothelioma Help Guide helps patients understand their diagnosis and get the best treatments to improve prognosis.
+The Mesothelioma Help Guide will explain your diagnosis and provide treatment options to improve prognosis.